Search the Health Library

 We have an enduring commitment to excellence in teaching, patient care, research and collaboration to best serve our patients and our communities.
 This commitment affects every aspect of our campus and program.
 The Johns Hopkins Department of Medicine has been ranked in U.S. News and World Report at the highest level and nearly 40 percent of the department is now headquartered on the Johns Hopkins Bayview campus.
 This means that residents training here have the opportunity to work shoulder to shoulder with faculty who are contributing at a national and international level.
-The excellence of program director Dr. Colleen Christmas, assistant program directors Drs.
-Jennifer Hayashi and Sammy Zakaria, executive vice chairman of medicine and vice dean of education Dr. Roy Ziegelstein, and several other faculty also contribute to the extraordinary success our residents experience when they complete their training.
+The excellence of program director Dr. Erica Johnson, assistant program directors Drs.
+Colleen Christmas, Jennifer Hayashi and Sammy Zakaria, executive vice chairman of medicine Dr. C. Samuel Durso and deputy director of education Dr. Khalil Ghanem, and several other faculty also contribute to the extraordinary success our residents experience when they complete their training.

 Aliki Perroti Professor of Medicine